formlio/forml/docs/workflow/actor.rst

 .. _actor-compatibility:

 .. important::
-    ForML doesn't care neither about the particular internal processing functionality of any actors nor the actual types and formats of the :ref:`data passed between them <io-payload>`.
+    ForML does not care neither about the particular internal processing functionality of any actors nor the actual types and formats of the :ref:`data passed between them <io-payload>`.
     All that ForML deals with is the actor interconnection within the overall :ref:`flow topology
     <topology>` - responsibility for their logical and functional compatibility is solely in
-    hands of the implementor.
+    hands of the implementer.

 .. _actor-type:
 .. rubric:: Actor Types